Maryia03/System-that-allows-to-buy-and-sell-diamond-mosaics-and-tools-for-them/README.md

-# System sprzedaży i kupna mozaik diamentowych i ich narzędzi(System of selling and buying diamond mosaics and their tools)
+# System that allows to buy and sell diamond mosaics and tools for them